alenovaA/memory-card-game/README.md

-## Create a small 2-player memory game in Angular (or React, select the one you know/prefer more):
+## Create a small 2-player memory game in  React:

 * When the game begins 20 cards (10 pairs) are placed randomly with the back side up.
 * A player chosen at random begins (it should be obvious whose turn it is).